School of Social and Political Science

 Background

 My work is primarily in the sociology of emotions and relationships.
-This involves exploring the relationship between emotional lives and personal relationships and social-historical and cultural processes.
-I have expertise in researching emotions including through documentary analysis.
+I have extensive expertise in researching emotions empirically including through documentary analysis, and a strong interest in how emotions can be theorised sociologically, particularly, of late, in relation to story telling.

 Brownlie J., Ho J.C., Dunne N., Fernández N., Squirrell T. (2021) 'Troubling content: Guiding discussion of death by suicide on social media' Sociology of Health & Illness. https://doi.org/10.1111/1467-9566.13245